anicholakos/complete_fxos_tutorial/source/episode02.rst

 The UI is based on `jQuery Mobile <https://jquerymobile.com/>`__, which is a responsive web UI framework.
-I strongly suggest to use UI frameworks that are responsive in nature as in they adapt to different screen sizes and resolutions.
+I strongly suggest to use UI frameworks that are responsive in nature, as in they adapt to different screen sizes and resolutions.
 Increasingly the web is being accessed by people with different screen sizes and resolutions and it is imperative that your web UI adjust itself gracefully for optimum web display.
 You can also choose to go for frameworks like